bobmath/BattleNationsAnimation/README.md

 ======================
 AnimationGrabber for the game BattleNations.

-Requires a Mac install of the game, available free in the App store.
+Requires a local install of the game on Mac (available free in the App store) or Windows (available through Steam).

 Also requires a JDK or JRE installation, version 7 or higher. http://www.oracle.com/technetwork/java/javase/downloads/index.html